Miho Komatsu: 1997–1999

 On 3 December 1997, Miho released her debut album Nazo.
 The album includes two released singles and four self-covers from artists she wrote songs for throughout 1997.
 Album tracks Dream'in in Love was promoted as a theme song for MBS radio's program Sport Dom and Alive for commercial film's image song Astel Kansai Corporation.
 The debut album reached No. 5 on Oricon Weekly Charts and charted 40 weeks.
 The album was rewarded with RIAJ's Platina and Gold disc.
 The album also won 12th Japan Gold Disc Award title Best Artist of the Year.
 In 1998, the album was 63rd biggest selling album of the year.

 On 8 December 1997, the on-air version of Negai Goto Hitotsu Dake start broadcast on YomiuriTV as an ending theme for Anime television series Detective Conan.

 On 14 January 1998, she released third single Negai Goto Hitotsu Dake.
 It reached into Top 10 of Oricon Weekly Charts and charted for 17 weeks.
 The b-side track Ginga was promoted as an ending theme for ABC television program Wide ABCDE~su.
 It was 81st best sold single in year 1998.
 On February the single received reward from RIAJ Gold Disc.

 On 18 February 1998, the band Deen released fourteenth single Tooi Sora de and Miho was credited as a writer.
-In the media it was broadcast as an commercial song for SoftBank Telecom's Least-cost routing.
+In the media it was broadcast as a commercial song for SoftBank Telecom's Least-cost routing.
 Miho self-cover this song in 20th single Tsubasa wa Nakutemo in 2003.

 On 18 March 1998, she released fourth single Anybody's game.
 In the media it received three broadcasts promotions, as an ending theme Fuji TV program SF, theme song for NHK drama series Ojisan Kaizou Kouza and KBS music program J-rock Artists Best 50.
 B-side track Ichiman Meter no Keshiki also received three broadcasts promotions, as a theme song for Yomiuri TV program Japan International Birdman Rally, as an ending theme for Shizuoka Asahi Television informational program Sport Paradise and commercial song for Iwaki Meisei University's radio. on 30 March, the on-air version of Chance broadcast on Fuji TV as an theme song for Mezamashi TV.

 On 20 May 1998, the band Field of View released eighth single Kawaita Sakebi where Miho was credited as a writer.
 In the media it was broadcast in April on TV Asahi as an opening theme for Anime television series Yu-Gi-Oh!.
 Miho self-cover this song in her sixth album in 2003.

 On 27 May 1998, the band Deen released fifteenth single Kimi Sae Ireba where Miho was credited as a writer.
 In the media it was broadcast on 5 May on Fuji TV as a third opening theme for Anime television series Chuuka Ichiban.
 Miho self-cover this song in her sixth album in 2003.